Teamoreteateo/DSA2101-Project/Code.md

 ) %>% inner_join(taylor_albums, by=c("album_name")) %>% relocate(album_release, .after=album_name)
 ```

-Metacritic scores and User scores are representative of the popularity
+Overall Metacritic scores and User scores are representative of the
-of the albums because they are averaged ratings of the albums from
+popularity of the albums because they are the “weighted average” of the
-critics and the public respectively (Source: NEED SOURCE metacritic.com,
+albums’ individual scores from critics and the public respectively
-another one).
+(Metacritic, 2023).

-Metacritic score ranges from 0 to 100 while User Score ranges from 0 to
+Metacritic score ranges from 0 to 100 (Metacritic, 2023), while User
-10. We will aggregate these into one statistic, “Popularity”, weighted
+Score ranges from 0 to 10.
+We will aggregate these into one statistic,
-by their respective ranges.
-(Source: NEED SOURCE)
+“Popularity”, weighted by their respective ranges.

 Hence we use the following formula: Popularity =
 (metacritic_score+(user_score\*10))/2